mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

               MongoDB::Atlas::Cluster,
               MongoDB::Atlas::ProjectIpAccessList

-Pass the ARN of the role from the earlier step as an input to activate the MongoDB resource in Public Extension.
+Pass the ARN of the role from the earlier step as input to activate the MongoDB resource in Public Extension.

 MongoDB Resource Activation in Public Extension:

 ![AWS Glue Data Integration: Streaming ETL with AWS Glue](kinesis-glue-aws-cdk/images/activate_mongodb_resource.png)

+Alternatively, you can activate the above public extension through AWS CLI also.

+Command to list the MongoDB Public Extensions.
+Note the down the arns for the above four public extension.

+    aws cloudformation list-types \
+      --visibility PUBLIC \
+      --filters "Category=THIRD_PARTY,TypeNamePrefix=Mongodb"

+Command to activate the Public Extension.
+Use this command to activate all the four public extension mentioned in the previous steps.

+    aws cloudformation activate-type --region us-east-1 --public-type-arn "<arn for the public extension noted down in the previous step>" --execution-role-arn "<arn of the role created in step a>"

 c.
 Login to MongoDB console and note down the organization ID.
 Ensure the Organization ID is updated in the global_args.py